Currently Documented Edition Signature and Seal Markings:

 The original distribution of the print of WC1937A was on the cover of a preprinted and embossed winter holiday greeting card sent by Morikawa to his Western friends and professional contacts.

-On the inside of the 1937 card stock Morikawa added a holiday greeting and description which was machine-printed in red ink.
+On the inside of the single-folded 1937 card stock Morikawa added a holiday greeting and description which was machine-printed in red ink.
 Since Rakusan had no machine-printing facilities of his own, the text would have been pre-printed by a commercial printer and then brought to Rakusan to attach the print to the cover.

 This text provided the title used here since no identification or other printing appears on the print itself, apart from the signature and seal combination.